aws-samples/aws-iot-securetunneling-localproxy/README.md

 If the tunnel multi-port feature is enabled, multiplexed tunnels have the same bandwidth limit as non-multiplexed tunnels.
 This limit is mentioned in [AWS public doc](https://docs.aws.amazon.com/general/latest/gr/iot_device_management.html) section **AWS IoT Secure Tunneling**, row _Maximum bandwidth per tunnel_.
 The bandwidth for a multiplexed tunnel is the bandwidth consumed by all active streams that transfer data over the tunnel connection.
 If you need this limit increased, please reach out to AWS support and ask for a limit increase.

 #### Service ID limits
 There are limits on the maximum streams that can be multiplexed on a tunnel connection.
 This limit is mentioned in [AWS public doc](https://docs.aws.amazon.com/general/latest/gr/iot_device_management.html) section **AWS IoT Secure Tunneling**, row _Maximum services per tunnel_.
+As of December 2024, this limit is set to 3 Service IDs per tunnel.
 If you need this limit increased, please reach out to AWS support and ask for a limit increase.

 #### Load balancing in multiplexed streams
 If more than one stream is transferred at the same time, local proxy will not load balance between these streams.
 If you have one stream that is dominating the bandwidth, the other streams sharing the same tunnel connection may see latency of data packet delivery.